Convergence estimation and characteristic analysis of a two-level iterative algorithm for the discretized three-temperature energy linear systems: Introduction

-Solving 3T energy equations is an important parts in radiation hydrodynamics (RHD) equations, which arising from many fields, such as the inertial confinement fusion (ICF), astrophysical phenomena and so on \cite{Mihalas1984foundations,Pomraning1973the}.
-Moreover, complex application properties make the coefficient matrix in \cref{eq:main} ill-conditioned and difficult to solve, such that solving a sequence of 3T systems in RHD simulation takes up most of the total time.
-Thus, developing an effecient and practical algorithm for \cref{eq:main} is a crucial problem.
-In recent years, numerous methods have been proposed for 3T linear systems, in which preconditioned Krylov subspace techniques are the most favorable choices with the preconditioners mainly include incomplete LU factorization, geometric and algebraic multigrid, domain decomposition and their effective combination \cite{Baldwin1999iterative,Hu2017domain,Mo2004parallel,Xu2009algebraic,Xu2017algebraic,An2019operator,Yue2018substructuring,Yue2020algebraic,Huang2022aSetup}.
+Solving 3-T energy equations is an important task of the numerical simulation of RHD problems, which arising from many fields, such as the inertial confinement fusion (ICF), astrophysical phenomena and so on \cite{Mihalas1984foundations,Pomraning1973the}.
+However, complex application features make the coefficient matrix in 3-T linear system \cref{eq:main} generally ill-conditioned and difficult to solve, such that solving 3-T linear systems takes up most of the time of RHD simulation.
+Thus, developing an efficient and practical algorithm for solving \cref{eq:main} is a crucial problem.
+In recent years, numerous methods have been proposed for solving 3-T linear systems, in which preconditioned Krylov subspace methods \cite{Saad2003iterative,An2019operator} are the most favorable choices, with the preconditioners mainly include incomplete LU factorization \cite{Baldwin1999iterative}, geometric and algebraic multigrid \cite{Baldwin1999iterative,Mo2004parallel,Xu2009algebraic,Xu2017algebraic,Yue2020algebraic,Huang2022aSetup}, domain decomposition \cite{Hu2017domain,Yue2018substructuring} and their effective combination.